FictionJunction: Personnel

-With the exception of Yuriko Kaida, each vocalist has had her own FictionJunction pre-title.
+With the exception of Yuriko Kaida and Joelle, each vocalist has had her own FictionJunction pre-title.
 Each vocalist's work is considered an individual project.
-Some of Yuki Kajiura's vocalists now go by a capitalized names (e.g. Kaori Oda went by FictionJunction Kaori, but now goes by KAORI).
+Some of Yuki Kajiura's vocalists now go by a capitalized name (e.g. Kaori Oda went by FictionJunction Kaori, but now goes by KAORI).
 At Anime Expo 2012, Kajiura brought vocalists Kaori, Keiko, Wakana and Yuriko Kaida to represent FictionJunction.